Pavelius/eob2/README.md

 - `C` Show character characteristic like level, class, alignment.
 - `X` Show character skills values.
 - `P` Pick item and drop in other inventory slot.
 Or pick up items from floor to empthy inventiry slot (equip item if needed).
+- `R` Pick item from body belt (right side of character sheet).
+Opening inventiry take action.
+Take item from belt - not.